 - i.
-The project is located in the LC future land use and LMX zone district and are generally consistent with the policies adopted in the Comprehensive Plan, and all other plans, where applicable to the development proposal, and shall be consistent with the zoning code regulations applicable to the project. - ii.
+The project is located in the CG General Commercial zone and the AOC auto-oriented commercial comprehensive plan designated area and is generally consistent with the policies adopted in the Comprehensive Plan, Shoreline Master Program, and all other plans, where applicable to the development proposal, and shall be consistent with the zoning code regulations applicable to the project. - ii.
 The site development construction plans (civil, building, etc.) shall follow all applicable codes in effect at the time of final construction permit submittal and shall conform to all applicable conditions outlined in the "Final Development Review Team (DRT) letter" available in the project case file. - iii.
-The site is not presently being utilized for working forest or farmland and, as such, is not converting forest farm, agricultural or other resource lands urban land uses not otherwise contemplated in the city's Comprehensive Plan. - iv.
-All demolition work will be compliant with the city's requirements for demolition approval and will be required to notify the Puget Sound Clean Air Agency prior to demolition work commencing.
+The site is not presently being utilized for working forest or farmland and, as such, is not converting forest farm, agricultural or other resource lands urban land uses not otherwise contemplated in the city's Comprehensive Plan. - All demolition work will be compliant with the city's requirements for demolition approval and will be required to notify the Puget Sound Clean Air Agency prior to demolition work commencing.
 Asbestos surveys and any required abatement will be required during demolition permitting/actions. - v.
 The project contains the critical areas noted below.
 The project has been reviewed for consistency with the city's critical areas ordinance (PMC 21.06).

 CRITICAL AREA

-X Critical aquifer recharge area
+Х Critical aquifer recharge area

-10-year wellhead protection area
+Χ 10-year wellhead protection area

-X 5-year wellhead protection area
+5-year wellhead protection area

 1-year wellhead protection area

-Geologic hazard area - Volcanic hazard area
+Χ Geologic hazard area - Volcanic hazard area

 Geologic hazard area - Landslide hazard area

-X Geologic hazard area - Erosion hazard area
+Geologic hazard area - Erosion hazard area

 X Geologic hazard area - Seismic hazard areas

 Wetland and wetland buffer

 Fish and Wildlife Conservation Area - Stream and/or stream buffer

 Fish and Wildlife Conservation Area - General habitat area

 Flood prone area - 100-year floodplain

 Shoreline of the State